sahiga/hackathon-front-end-clone/README.md

 ## Introduction
 This front page redesign came about as an idea for work during an after hours front-end hackathon at Hack Reactor.
 We decided to approach the project from both a visual and ux/information design standpoint, curious to see how much we could accomplish in just one-and-a-half hours.
 Obviously, less than two hours of work don't make for a completed redesign, but the direction and mood of our design are things that are easily carried forward.

+Here's the original page:
 ![The original look of the Hack Reactor home page](/images/hack-reactor-front-page-feb-2015.png)

 ## Visual approach
 * HERO: The over-emphasis of the hero section of the front page.
 The image used in the original lacked personality and warmth, and was very dark.
 The overall impression was a stark, looming one.
+We chose a different image to feature on the front page (found elsewhere on the original site).
+The new image shows students white boarding.
+This is a far more active, engaging, and inviting picture, that actually connects with what the school actually does.
+The original image was too abstract for that.
+From a brand perspective, we felt this was a much better choice.
+From a visual perspective, the image provided many more medium tones and thus did not over-dominate the rest of the content on the page.

 * NAV: The under-emphasis of the navigation bar at the top of the page.
 The white navigation bar actually served to emphasize the dark image dominating the page, rather than the navigation elements.